Jaffrez/Jaffrez/README.md

 - I like programming and I start learning it when I was little.

-- Minecraft & TitanFall2 are my favorite game.
+- Minecraft & TitanFall2 are my favorite games.

 **Nice to meet you and best wishes for you, my friends :)**